 Did you know that January is Get Organized Month – or GO Month for short?

-Launched by the National Association of Professional Organizers (NAPO) in 2005, Get Organized Month is technically a
+The National Association of Professional Organizers (NAPO) introduced Get Organized Month in 2005 to

-As a professional organizer myself, who serves the blogging community – I really want you to focus on that quote above.
+As a professional organizer myself – I really want you to focus on that quote above.

 Organization puts you in control.

 So, what better way to start the new year, than by getting organized?

 Given that there are 4 weeks in January – here are 4 simple weekly organization plans that you can do this month to start the year off right.

 It makes sense that January is National Organization Month – we all want a fresh start to the new year.

 And for each person, that fresh start can mean different things.